HeYuan919/CLPsych_student_summary/README.md

 The Literature_NonTech.pdf is for clinicians (all non-technicians) and doesn't contain many technical terminologies.
 It summarizes the main AI applications in the Clinical Psychology field with their limitations and future directions.

+If not found in this repository, it means the file is under revision now and will be uploaded after revision, with the suffix _v2/v3/v4.